 Did you know? – The origins of commercial cat food

-The suggestion of giving a cat particular food instead of just letting it fend and hunt for herself started during the 19th century and was pointed out more as a need by the medical doctor Gordon Stables in his book “The Domestic cat” in 1876.
+The suggestion of giving a cat particular food instead of just letting it fend and hunt for itself started during the 19th century and was pointed out more as a need by the medical doctor Gordon Stables in his book “The Domestic cat” in 1876.

 He suggested that cats should have sufficient food and be fed at least two regular meals a day, preferably in the morning and in the evening, if the cat was to be more valuable as a vermin-killer.
 Gordon indicated that the food provided has to vary in quality and quantity.
-An excellent breakfast could be oatmeal porridge and milk, or white bread soaked in warm milk with little sugar added, but for the dinner, they must always have meat, preferably boiled lights (lungs) rather than just horse-meat, and also fish from time to time.
+An excellent breakfast could be oatmeal porridge and milk, or white bread soaked in warm milk with little sugar added, but for the dinner, they must always have meat, preferably boiled lights (lungs) rather than just horse meat, and also fish from time to time.

 Spratt, an established company already selling dog biscuits at the time, took Gordon’s suggestion and manufactured the first food for domestic cats, called Spratt’s Patent Cat Food, and started selling in 1876, and so it appears it became the first commercial producer of cat food in London, with the specific food reviewed and acknowledged as appropriate by the doctor Stables himself after he had tried it with his cats and some of his friend’s and it’s very handy to have.